2013–14 UAE Pro League

 The 2013–14 UAE Pro League, known as the Arabian Gulf League for sponsorship reasons, is the 39th top-level football season in the United Arab Emirates, and the sixth professional season.
-Fourteen teams participate, once again with Al Ain as the defending champions after winning the previous two seasons.
+Fourteen teams participated, once again with Al Ain as the defending champions after winning the previous two seasons.

 The league started on 14 September and finished on 11 May 2014 in accordance with FIFA guidelines ahead of the 2014 World Cup in Brazil.

 The league was previously known as the Pro League.
-Starting from the 2013–14 season the name was changed to UAE Arabian Gulf League.
+Starting from the 2013–14 season, the name was changed to UAE Arabian Gulf League.
 The name change has been viewed as a revival of the Persian Gulf naming dispute with Iran accusing the United Arab Emirates of racism, and the Football Federation of the Islamic Republic of Iran barring the transfer of Javad Nekounam to a UAE club.